Selimus (play): Publication

 The first print edition of the play was published anonymously in 1594.
 The text from the original title page is shown below:

 As it was played by the Queenes Maiesties Players.

-It was not until a second edition was issued in 1638 that the title page's information was heavily reworked and the play's authorship was attributed to a writer by the initials T.G.
+It was not until the edition was reissued in 1638 that the title page's information was heavily reworked and the play's authorship was attributed to a writer by the initials T.G.
 These initials suggested that the play's author was Thomas Goffe, a playwright active in the 1630s who also wrote plays about Turks, but Thomas Goffe was just three years old when the first edition of this play was published.
 The title page of the second edition of Selimus also featured a different play title, different performance attributions, and different publishers on the title page.
-The first edition of the play had featured a prologue but the second edition omits it.
+The first edition of the play had featured a prologue but reissue omits it.
 Later editions of the play, including most notably the 1898 edition, reinsert the prologue in the play.